revaturelabs/interviewquestions/Python/Python-Datatypes/Type_casting.md

   ---

-9.How will you convert integer value (18) to float value?
+9. How will you convert integer value (18) to float value?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

-> Integer value can be converted to an Float value by calling  `float()` funtion.
+> Integer value can be converted to a Float value by calling the `float()` function.

 **Example**: